 After the banyan tree, continuing further through the bamboo forest, the Trail will finally take you to the dramatic 400-foot Waimoku Falls, which is the tallest waterfall in all of Maui!

-4. See the Seven Sacred Pools
+1.4.
+See the Seven Sacred Pools

-Also located in the Kipahulu part of the Haleakala National Park is yet another one of the top places to visit on the Road to Hana, the Seven Sacred Pools (also known as Oheo Gulch).
+Also located in the Kipahulu part of the Haleakala National Park is one of the top places to visit on the Road to Hana, the Seven Sacred Pools (also known as Oheo Gulch).

-5. Visit the Maui Ocean Center
+1.5.
+Visit the Maui Ocean Center

-Opened in the year 1988, the Maui Ocean Center is a 3-acre aquarium that provides interesting programs and exhibitions to educate visitors and tourists about the local sea life found here on the island of Maui.
-No ordinary aquarium, the tropical reef here at the Maui Ocean Center is the largest in the whole of the Western Hemisphere.
-If you have children, make sure to give this top priority on your list of things to do in Maui!
+Opened in 1988, the Maui Ocean Center is a 3-acre aquarium that provides interesting programs and exhibitions to educate visitors and tourists about the local sea life on the Maui island.

 The Maui Ocean Center is home to thousands of fish, rays, sea jellies, and sharks, which are on display for visitors to admire.
 Here, you can learn about marine life beauties like Hawaiian coral, reef fish, Hawaiian green sea turtles, and hammerhead sharks.
 Visit the Sphere without fail for a 3D swimming experience with humpback whales!

-6. Enjoy a Beer at Maui Brewing Company
+1.6.
+Enjoy a Beer at Maui Brewing Company

 Maui Brewing Company produces 8 varieties of premier island-brewed lagers and ales that have creative names like “Bikini Blonde,” “Big Swell,” “Sunshine Girl,” etc.